-The following are some of the regular forms that are required from AGUSM account holders.
-For a full list of available forms online, see https://usmissions.ag.org/missionaries/forms.
+The following are some of the regular forms that are required from U.S. Missions account holders.
+For a full list of available forms online, see https://usmissions.ag.org/missionaries.

 MONTHLY MINISTRY REPORT

 Due: 25th of each month

 Content: All financial activity for the month previous, even if there was no financial activity